dipankardas011/dipankardas-portfolio/content/diary/Jun23.md

 description = "Let's talk about my June 2023"
 +++

+# Date 2023-06-04
+1. Done with ksctl integration with codecov
+2. had time with family
+3. had few twitter spaces, was speaker in one of them
+4. created the new draft ksctl new design of architecture
+5. learning about building deep learning models from scratch

 # Date 2023-06-03
 1. Completed the Snyk integration with Jenkins
 2. updated my fedora 37 -> 38